Atabord/JSSchool/ChallengeC10/README.md

-# Challenge CO9
+# Challenge C10
-## REDUX integration
+## Real time integration

-* Add redux to your application
+* Add web socket integration in your frontend application
-* Include CSS into the components use JSS
+* Add support in the backend app for use websockets
+* Build a real time visual feedback when a book is reserved and emit to all clients the book availability
+* Add reactive programming to your interfaces to make more fuid design and response in actions
-* Push all your changes into the GitHub repo
+* Push all your changes into the github repo

 ## How to Install and use the API
 ### prerequisites